Jump to ↓

 Nextiva - Best For Value-Focused SMBs

-Nextiva is a cloud-based unified communications platform that lets blended or fully remote teams connect and collaborate on a variety of channels within one the Nextiva App interface.
+Nextiva is a cloud-based unified communications platform that lets hybrid or fully remote teams connect and collaborate on a variety of channels within one dashboard, the Nextiva App interface.

 Nextiva is a Good Alternative to Mitel if You Need: